shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/tcp-ip.md

 ---
 title: Industry Reference - TCP-IP
 description: The articles cover the exchange of HTTP requests and responses between browsers and clients.
-I'll illustrate this process by comparing an HTTP response to receiving a properly packaged item in the mail, using the example of ordering cheese online. ms.date: 10/28/2023 ms.custom: industry-reference
+The  process is illustrated by comparing an HTTP response to receiving a properly packaged item in the mail, using the example of ordering cheese online. ms.date: 10/28/2023 ms.custom: industry-reference
 ---